FPtje/gmcl_midi/README.md

 Called when a MIDI event occurs (when a key is pressed, released, when the pitch bend changes, etc).
 This hook will start working immediately after a port has been opened (see `midi.Open(port)`)

 Parameters:
+- `time`: The exact SysTime at which the MIDI event occurred.
+This is useful when you want to know exactly when a note was played.
+Note: this is independent of FPS
 - `command`: The command code of the event.
 This number contains **BOTH** the command code (first four bits of the number) **AND** the channel to which the command applies (last four bits of the number).
 These two can be separated with the `midi.GetCommandCode(command)` (returns just the command code) and `midi.GetCommandChannel(command)`.
 To get a human readable name of the command code, you can run `midi.GetCommandName(command)`.
 - `par1`: Many commands have one or more parameters.
 The command code `144` (named `"NOTE_ON"`) has two parameters: the number of the key pressed and the velocity (how hard it was pressed).
 - `...`: other parameters